tompinn23/nottingham/README.md

 cmake -H. -Bbuild
 cmake --build build
 ```
+### Tips
+To increase the build times on a multi-core computer.
+I use the [ninja](https://ninja-build.org/) build system which makes the build much quicker.
+Than msbuild or make.
+To use ninja make sure it is on your path and then replace -G"..." with -GNinja this can be done for either linux or windows.

 Warning the build takes a long time first time as we have to build llvm